 Either way, kicking out unwanted critters helps reduce the strain on your immune system.

-In short, as discussed in this video, there are many supplement strategies to help you overcome mold toxicity.
+In short, there are many strategies to help you overcome mold toxicity.

 Still, you’ll be fighting an uphill battle if you continue to live or work in a moldy building.
-That can make you sensitive to supplements and other get-well strategies.
+That can make you sensitive to health measures and other get-well strategies.
 So, don’t overlook this “elephant in the room.”